 This promotion has ended; please review current/active promotions.

-Avianca is offering a 125% bonus when you transfer your LifeMiles to another account.
-Although there are fees to transfer miles, the current promotion offers a cheap way increase your LifeMiles balance—as long as you already have miles in your account.
-This deal is valid through April 3, 2019, so you’ll need to act quickly.
+Avianca is offering a 125% bonus when you transfer your LifeMiles to another account now through December 30, 2020.
+Although there are fees to transfer miles, this promotion offers a cheap way to increase your LifeMiles balance—as long as you already have miles in your account or transfer miles in from a transfer partner.

 - Receive a 125% bonus when you transfer LifeMiles from one account to another